wpsharks/s2member-kb/questions/2015/53-how-do-i-display-the-eot-on-my-login-welcome-page.md

 ---
-title: How do I display the EOT on my Login Welcome Page?
+title: How do I display the EOT Date/Time?
 categories: questions
 tags: login-welcome-page, mu-plugins-hacks
 author: raamdev
 github-issue: https://github.com/websharks/s2member-kb/issues/53
 ---

-To display the EOT on the Login Welcome Page, you will first need to install a plugin that allows you to run PHP code inside your WordPress Pages.
+To display the EOT date/time, you will first need to install a plugin that allows you to run PHP code inside your WordPress Pages.
 We recommend [ezPHP](http://wordpress.org/plugins/ezphp/).

 _**Important Note:** When including PHP inside your WordPress Post/Page, it's very important that you only use the Text mode in the Post/Page Editor.
 If you use the Visual mode, the PHP code will likely become corrupt and will not work as expected._